booz-allen-hamilton/CMock/docs/CMock_Summary.md

 * `CMOCK_MEM_INDEX_TYPE`
-  This needs to be something big enough to point anywhere in Cmock's memory space... usually it's an unsigned int.
+  This needs to be something big enough to point anywhere in Cmock's memory space... usually it's a size_t.

 Other Tips
 ==========